wp-plugins/basic-google-maps-placemarks/readme.txt

 }
 `

 Then create a bgmp-style.css file inside your theme directory and put your styles there.
-If you'd prefer, you could also just make it an empty file and put the styles in your main style.css, but either way you need to register and enqueue a style with the `bgmp_style,` because the plugin checks to make sure the CSS and JavaScript files are loaded before embedding the map.
+If you'd prefer, you could also just make it an empty file and put the styles in your main style.css, but either way you need to register and enqueue a style with the `bgmp_style` handle, because the plugin checks to make sure the CSS and JavaScript files are loaded before embedding the map.

 = I upgraded to the latest version and now the map isn't working. = If you're running a caching plugin like WP Super Cache, make sure you delete the cache contents so that the latest files are loaded, and then refresh your browser.